-To audition for Vocal Music, you’ll be asked to upload a Solo Video before the application deadline.
+To audition for Vocal Music, you’ll be asked to upload a Solo Video before the application deadline on January 31.
 We highly suggest students attend the Audition Workshop in November to help prepare for their audition submission.
 More information on the workshop can be found HERE.

 Audition Video Requirements

-We ask that you watch this Vocal Music Audition Tutorial Video prior to recording your Audition Video HERE.
+Please watch this Vocal Music Audition Tutorial Video prior to recording your Audition Video.

 You are required to sing ONE of the following three selections:

-Students may prepare an optional second piece if they would like to.
+You may prepare an optional second piece if you would like to.
 We suggest Gospel, musical theater, folk songs, R&B, and some pop songs.
 Here are some examples of second-choice selections:

 All songs must be performed a cappella or with instrumental accompaniment.
 Pre-recorded instrumental tracks must not include any background vocals.

 Vocal Music Auditions are evaluated on the following:

 Pitch recognition (ability to remember and sing back pitches played from the piano with accuracy)